gurjeetbains/cypressstarter/README.md

-# Automation tests for BAU Vogons Testing
+# Automation tests for getting started with Cypress

 This is the cypress script written in JS to have a jump start to directly getting started with Cypress.
 It has logging and reporting all set up along with way to make a database connection as well in the browser